harbecke/HexHex/readme.md

 ```
 - The ai can then be used by `Program -> connect local program`

+### BayesElo evaluation
+BayesElo is the elo evaluation tools used in the AlphaGo paper.
+It can be found [here](https://www.remi-coulom.fr/Bayesian-Elo).
+Installation works fine on linux when building with `make`.

+- Extract the BayesElo folder [this](https://www.remi-coulom.fr/Bayesian-Elo/bayeselo.tar.bz2)
+in the folder containing the project root (parallel to the project root)
+- `cd BayesElo`
+- `make` # ignore the warnings
+- `$(HEX_ROOT)/evaluation/elo.py` can be used to create elo ratings

 ## Features

 * board representation with logic + switch rule